itsjordanmuller/2023-python-100-days/README.md

 ![BMI Calculator V2 Upgrade - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-bmi-calculator-v2-1.png)

+> Ask user for `height` and `weight`, then calculate and return `bmi` integer along with a message that places the BMI into a descriptive category, 1.77 meters tall and 71 kilograms = BMI of (23 - Normal Weight)

 ![BMI Calculator V2 Upgrade - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-bmi-calculator-v2-2.png)

+> 1.8 meters tall and 55 kilograms = BMI of (17 - Underweight)

 In this exercise, I progressed to an advanced version of the BMI (Body Mass Index) Calculator (version 2), enhancing the functionality to provide more detailed feedback based on the BMI value.
 Compared to version 1, this version includes conditional statements to categorize the BMI result into different health categories.